AndyWright360/Milestone-Project-1/README.md

 *Thank You Page - Newsletter*

 </details>

 - The content describes the benefits offered to members to entice users to sign-up.

 - The Loyalty Achievements image displaying the road map of offers provides a visual guide to users of the membership perks.

 - The use of pixel art was chosen to associate the concept of earning rewards with unlocks in a video game.

 - A modified version of the Loyalty Achievements image was created to better fit the display on mobile devices.

 - The accompanying 'Rewards Legend' image provides clarity to the offers on display.

 - The call-to-action 'Become A Member' button features a hover modifier to convey interactivity.

 - When selected a modal will be display asking for the user's name and email.
-A successful submit will take the user to a seperate page diaplaying a thank you message.
+A successful submit will take the user to a separate page displaying a thank you message.
 This will provide user feedback of a successful sign-up.

 - The sign-up section for the newsletter will encourage a potential member to also sign-up for this service.
-A successful submission will lead the user to a seperate thank you page.
+A successful submission will lead the user to a separate thank you page.
 This will provide the user with feedback.

 #### **Coming Soon**